-NOTE: This is an optional product in Higher Logic Community.
+NOTE: The Glossary is optional in Higher Logic.
 If you don't see it, it might not be enabled for your site.
 To request that it be enabled, create a case.

 One of the best features of the Glossary is that it is "wiki" based.
 This means that it is open and collaborative, and all of your site members can:

 - Add glossary entries;

 - Request definitions for words, phrases, and terms;

 - Add tags and comments to entries; and